 IBM v.
 Department of Treasury - On July 14, 2014 the Michigan Supreme Court, in a 4-3 decision with one justice issuing a separate concurring opinion, held that IBM was entitled to use the Compact's elective three factor apportionment formula to calculate its 2008 Michigan Business Tax Liability.

 On April 28, 2015, the Michigan Court of Claims ruled that IBM could not make the election because the state in 2014 retroactively repealed the Compact effective January 1, 2008.
+The Michigan Court of Appeals has set oral arguments for July 12, 2016.

 Anheuser-Busch v.
 Department of Treasury - The Michigan Supreme Court denied application for leave to appeal, stating that the questions presented should be considered by the Court of Appeals before being reviewed by the Michigan Supreme Court.
 As a result, the case was not consolidated with IBM v.
 Treasury.
 On January 27, 2015 the Michigan Court of Appeals vacated a court of claims order holding the Multistate Tax Compact binding on the state and remanded the case for the court of claims to determine whether the legislation that retroactively repealed the compact applies to the case.